RAS #426 – The Thunderbird Story

 Podcast Archives – Looking for the first 100 episodes of the podcast?

-This Week’s Podcast: On the show this week Jason Dowd joins us to talk about and tell stories about the Dogman.
-Also, we play part two of The Diamond Thunderbolt.
+This Week’s Podcast: On the show this week we will play one of my favorite classic stories of all time.
+It comes from the pen of Philip K. Dick and looks at a food source that is not all that excited about being eaten.
+We also present an all-new Johnny Is It True segment.
+This time we visit strange but true stories.
 You can listen to this podcast on Thursday at Ron’s Amazing Stories, download it from iTunes, stream it on Stitcher Radio or on the mobile version of Spotify.
 Do you prefer the radio?
 We are heard every Thursday at 10:00 pm and Sunday Night at 11:00 PM (EST) on AMFM247.COM.
-Check your local listing or find the station closest to you at this link.
+Check your local listing or find the station closest to you at this link

 Ron’s Amazing Stories is produced and hosted by Ronald Hood: